-All but three countries (Germany, Poland, and Portugal) provide for involuntary loss when genuine links to the country are assumed to have been lost.
+All countries in our sample except Poland provide for involuntary loss when genuine links to the country are assumed to have been lost.
 Long-term or permanent residence abroad, the acquisition of a foreign citizenship, or the establishment of a foreign citizenship are considered by many countries to constitute the loss of ties to the country.
 Automatic lapse of citizenship is the consequence for these actions in many countries - in this case the score is zero; when the procedure for loss is withdrawal rather than lapse, points are added to a country's score to reflect this protection available to citizens.